iso1234/bucket-manager/README.md

 ########## README ###########
-I stole this script from the nodejs sample from the aws website.
+This contains some script from the nodejs sample from the aws website.
 I intend to modify this script and learn from it.

 The original read me file has been left untouched below.
 ##############################